Condor-Performance-Modeling/how-to/README.md

 # Choosing a host
 You should do most of your work on interactiveN or computeN.  (where N=1 as of 2023.11.03)

-When you first access C-AWS you will land you on guiN.
-Once on guiN you should switch to interactiveN or computeN.
+When you first access C-AWS you will land you on gui1.
+Once on gui1 you should switch to one of the interactive or compute machines.

 ```
 ssh interactive1